ModDota/moddota.github.io/_articles/abilities/ability-keyvalues.md

 The icon file name that should be used in the UI for this ability.
 You can reutilize the icon from another just by putting that ability name here if desired.
 The internal name of every default dota ability can be found in: [Built-In Ability Names](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Ability_Names).

-To use your own icons, place them in `resources/flash3/images/spellicons` in you game addon folder, and just directly refer to the image name without the path or the extension.
+To use your own icons, place them in `resources/flash3/images/spellicons` in your game addon folder, and just directly refer to the image name without the path or the extension.

 **Format**: 128x128 PNG
 ```